Government's COVID-19 relief measures: What businesses need to know.

 - 55% of their pre-crisis wage, up to a maximum of $595.

 Keep in mind that employees aren’t considered “furloughed” if they’re on vacation leave, maternity leave, sick leave, or a sabbatical.
+The amount of furloughed employees will be available until August 28th, 2021.

 Insurance and Pension Plan Refunds